-High school seniors in Tennessee may apply for the Tennessee Promise scholarship, which will provide for two years of tuition-free attendance at a community or technical college in Tennessee.
-Tennessee Promise is a last-dollar scholarship, meaning it will cover costs of tuition and mandatory fees not met from Pell, HOPE, or state grant awards.
-As part of the program, students will be paired with a partnering organization and provided with a mentor who will support them during the college application process.
+High school seniors in Tennessee may apply for the Tennessee Promise scholarship, which will provide two years of tuition-free attendance at a community or technical college in Tennessee.
+Tennessee Promise is a last-dollar scholarship, meaning it will cover the cost of tuition and mandatory fees not met by Pell, Hope or the Tennessee Student Assistance Award.
+As part of the program, students will be paired with a partnering organization, provided with a mentor who will support them during the college application process, and complete the community service requirement.

-Once in the program, students must maintain satisfactory academic progress (the equivalent of a 2.0 GPA at a community college), complete 8 hours of community service before the start of each term enrolled, and file the FAFSA by required deadline each year.
-Scholarship funds will be given directly to the school once his or her enrollment is confirmed.
+Once in the program, students must maintain a 2.0 GPA at a community college or four-year institution (or satisfactory academic progress at a TCAT), complete and report eight (8) hours of community service before the start of each term enrolled, and file the FAFSA by the required deadline each year.
+Scholarship funds will be paid directly to the college or university once enrollment is confirmed.

 It cannot be emphasized enough that each phase of the Tennessee Promise will require students to complete their requirements, and failure to do so will result in loss of the Scholarship.

 CollegeforTN.org is a website offering an array of resources for students interested in learning about higher education.
 From getting college advice to career planning, students use this website to help them navigate the college-going process.Free Application for Federal Student Aid (FAFSA)